 You know the saying ‘too much of something can be a bad thing’?

 That applies to exercise too.
 Exercise is crucial for improving overall health, however, there is a healthy limit for everyone.

 The main type of exercise abused by those trying to lose weight is chronic cardio.
 Repetitive aerobic training increases your appetite because your body feels deprived and wants those calories back.

 And in a battle between your willpower and your biology, your biology will always win.
 You’ll end up overeating to compensate for the excess calories burned.

 While all effective exercise creates some type of acute inflammation, chronic exercise can create systemic, internal inflammation as well as oxidative stress[*].

 Stress is a significant factor when troubleshooting weight loss.
-When we’re stressed out, our body produces cortisol.
+When you’re stressed out, your body produces cortisol.

 What is cortisol?

 Cortisol is a signal hormone known as the stress hormone.
 It’s one of the top hormones we release when we’re under pressure or in a fight-or-flight situation.
 Cortisol has the ability to channel glucose to the muscles during the body’s response to stress[*].